Shoot! (manga): Story

 Toshihiko "Toshi" Tanaka joined the same soccer club that his idol, Yoshiharu Kubo, plays for at Kakegawa High School.
 When Toshi played in junior high with two of his friends Kenji Shiraishi and Kazuhiro Hiramatsu, they were known as the Kakenishi golden trio.
 However, in high school, his friends do not want or cannot play soccer anymore.
 Hiramatsu is forced to study by his father so that he would become a respectable adult.
 However, Hiramatsu loves soccer and wants to play so he confronts his father and says that he wants to play soccer with his friends and that he would never understand his love for soccer.
 As it turns out, his father played soccer during his youth and, remembering how much he loved it, decides to let Hiramatsu play soccer but under the condition that he will keep his grades up as well.
 Shiraishi on the other hand quit soccer because he lost his temper and got into a fight that ended up disqualifying their team.
 He eventually joins the Kakegawa High School soccer club because he loves soccer and playing in the golden trio.

 Tragedy struck Kake-High soccer club when they lost their captain and ace striker Yoshiharu Kubo.
 During the semifinal match against Kakekita, they were down 1–2 with less than ten minutes left.
 Kubo was on defense helping Kenji defend the goal against Hirose's Knuckle Shoot, when he decided to make an effort to tie the game.
 Kubo took the ball from his own side of the pitch, passed every Kakekita player, and scored the tying goal.
 Kubo collapsed and died after the game.
-Toshi scored the last and winning goal for Kake-High with the end result 2–3.
+Toshi scored the last and winning goal for Kake-High with the result 2–3.

 The team could not get over Kubo's death and lost to Fujita East before they got to the Nationals.
 Soon after, Mahori, a Brazilian-Japanese student appears.
 He decides to join their team after making a bit of mayhem.
 The whole team decides to follow Kubo's example and play fun soccer, vowing to get to the Nationals in his name.